What is a Basenji

 What does the Basenji Hound look like?

 The Basenji is a small lithe muscular dog, with a slim narrow angular head with an unusual furrowed brow.
-A strong short low jawline under an angular nose to that furrowed brow sitting between erect ears usually facing forward over deep-set narrow eyes giving it a look that it is studying you closely (and it probably is).
-This was after all a hunting dog in years gone by.
+A strong short low jawline under an angular nose to that furrowed brow sitting between erect ears usually facing forward over deep-set eyes giving it a look that it is studying you closely (and it probably is) this was after all a hunting dog in years gone by.

 A slim waist leading to curving hips at the rear end give rise to a corked or twisted upright tail, usually slipping to one side atop muscular hind top legs and slim legs to the feet.

-The coat is short, smooth and and mildly coarse but soft to the touch with occasional areas of loose skin (probably genetic due to hunting and fighting – see history).
+The coat is short, smooth and and mildly coarse but soft to the touch with occasional areas of loose skin (probably genetic and typical of hunting and fighting dogs – see history).

 Characteristics of the Basenji

-The most commonly known fact about this dog is that this breed of dog does not bark, it whines or yodels assumably due to generations of hunting, where a bark could be detrimental to its hunting abilities.
+The most commonly known fact about this dog is that it does not bark, it does though whine or yodel, assumably due to generations of hunting, where a bark could be detrimental to its hunting abilities.

 A very alert dog with an air of independence, very friendly and very energetic.
 These dogs are loyal and also affectionate to family but can be wary of strangers.
 Highly intelligent and in need of good exercise on a daily basis.
 Ideal for a growing family who want a dog to expend energy with them.

-This dog still has quite a high prey drive so will have to introduced to other household pets at an early age, but still might run for the neighbours cat if its adventurous enough to enter the garden.
+This dog does have quite a high prey drive so it is best introduced to other household pets at an early age, but still might run for the neighbours cat if it is adventurous enough to enter the garden.

 History of the Basenji Hound